Sungai Sarawak Regulation Scheme: Phase III

 Phases II and III were constructed simultaneously and was completed in November 1997 at a cost of RM150 million.

-The Kuching Barrage and Shiplock was officiated by Mahathir bin Mohamad, Prime Minister of Malaysia.
+The Kuching Barrage and Shiplock was officiated by Mahathir Mohamad, Prime Minister of Malaysia.

 Operation of Kuching Barrage and Shiplock

 The barrage and shiplock is managed and operated by Kuching Barrage Management Sdn.
 Bhd., under the supervision of the Sarawak Rivers Board and is governed by The Sarawak Rivers (Sungai Sarawak Barrage) Regulations 1997, which states as follows: